rudrasharma2/skin-tale/privacy.md

 - ❌ Cross-app tracking
 - ❌ Any purpose other than providing skin analysis functionality

+## Payments and Subscriptions

+SkinTale offers paid subscription services.
+Please note:

+-   **Payment Processing:** All payments are processed securely through Apple's App Store payment system.
+-   **No Financial Data:** We do not collect, store, or have access to your credit card information or billing details.
+-   **Transaction Data:** We only receive confirmation of purchase and subscription status (active/inactive) from Apple to unlock app features.

 ## Third-Party Services

 ### OpenAI Integration